 Participating households place their hard-to-recycle plastics in Hefty® EnergyBag® orange bags.
 Once full, residents tie the bags and place them in their curbside recycling carts or bins during their regularly-scheduled recycling pick-up.

-Participants' current haulers pick up the tied orange bags along with their regular recycling materials and send them to a local materials recovery facility (MRF) for sorting.
-The MRF then bales the bags and sends them to a local energy recovery facility, which converts plastics into valuable energy resources.
+Participants' current haulers pick up the tied Hefty® bags along with their regular recycling material and send them to a local material recovery facility (MRF) for sorting.
+The MRF then bales the bags and sends them to a local advanced recycling facility, which converts plastics into valuable resources.

 The Environmental Benefits

 The Hefty® EnergyBag® program provides many environmental and economic benefits, including:

 - The diversion of valuable resources from landfills.

 - The conversion of waste into alternative energy, which can be used to power businesses, cars and homes.

 - The implementation of a circular economy by using waste plastics to make new plastics and the reduction of fossil fuels extracted from the ground.

 - Improved efficiency of existing mechanical recycling programs by reducing the amount of hard-to-recycle materials going to materials recovery facilities, ultimately improving the quality of recycled materials such as paper and cardboard.

 - Potential cost savings that aid in the decrease of waste management costs.